yashlala/yashlala.com/content/docs/binary-search-club/_index.md

 The BSC ~~was~~ _is_ an informal seminar of UCLA ~~undergraduates~~ _alumni_.
 Every few weeks, one member presents on a topic of their choice -- ranging from origami mathematics to film analysis.

-I co-founded the BSC with two goals:
+The BSC started as a group LeetCode club, until we realized that none of us particularly enjoyed grinding LeetCode.
+We re-created the club with two goals:

 1. To create an environment where students with varied interests can share their knowledge and discuss "what they've been reading this month".